alinmear/playbook.silverblue/README.md

 # playbook.silverblue

-This playbook automates the provisioning of the modular fedora silverblue workstation.
+This playbook automates the provisioning of the modular fedora silverblue and regular workstation.
 The playbook implements two roles for this tasks, base and podman.

 ## Getting started